What is Kyphosis?

 How is kyphosis treated?

 - Physical therapy: Exercises can strengthen abdominal and back muscles to relieve pain and improve posture.
-Exercise can also stretch tight hamstrings and strengthen other areas of your body.

 - Pain medication: Anti-inflammatory medications relieve back pain.